eisnstein/PackCheck/README.md

 packcheck u

-# for file-based app you need to provide the path to the file
+# For file-based app you need to provide the path to the file
 packcheck u --fbaFile app.cs
 ```